National frameworks to address hate crime in Slovakia

 The Slovak Police registers crimes using a generic criminal complaint form with the option to manually flag the "special motive" of the perpetrator (as per section 140e of the Criminal Code, special motives include: "race", ethnicity, nation, ethnic group, skin colour, sexual orientation, political beliefs, or religion), and a form on known perpetrators.
 The recorded data is checked and manually submitted to the electronic database on the evidence of investigation files.
 The Slovak system benefits from a high degree of specialization in investigating and prosecuting hate crimes.
 Therefore, hate crime data refer to the number of initiated police investigations for a particular bias-motivated crime.

 In December 2022, the Ministry of Interior conducted a survey on perceptions of safety in Slovakia as part of efforts to counter radicalization and extremism by 2024.
 The survey included a question on hate crimes, and found that 8 per cent of respondents had been a victim or directly knew someone who was victimized by a hate crime (namely, a physical assault).
 The Ministry plans to repeat the survey annually.
+The survey has expanded to include questions on online hate crimes and cyber harassment, reflecting the evolving nature of hate-motivated offences.
+Early results from the 2023 survey indicate an increasing awareness of digital hate crime among younger demographics.

 Civil society organizations present their data on hate speech and hate crimes to representatives of state agencies and academia at special advisory bodies and working groups dedicated to preventing and combating radicalization, extremism, anti-Semitism, xenophobia, and other forms of intolerance.
+Civil society’s role has been further institutionalized with the creation of a national hate crime monitoring forum, where NGOs provide real-time reports on emerging hate incidents and trends, fostering a more dynamic dialogue with government bodies responsible for hate crime prevention.

 Hate crime victim support

 Specialized hate crime victim support is provided as part of the general victim support system in Slovakia.
 Under Slovakia's legislation, victims of hate crime have the status of particularly vulnerable victims, and are therefore entitled to specialized help and support.
+This includes access to psychological counselling, legal aid, and secure housing if necessary.
+The authorities are obligated to assess the individual needs of each victim to ensure appropriate protective measures are implemented.
+Law enforcement officers and service providers receive training to recognize and address the specific needs of hate crime victims.
+Furthermore, non-governmental organizations (NGOs) often collaborate with public institutions to offer culturally sensitive and community-based support, especially for victims from minority or marginalized backgrounds.

-General victim support structures include healthcare providers, the centre for legal aid (provides legal aid to victims in civil law disputes), and the police (provides information for victims).
+General victim support structures include healthcare providers, the Centre for Legal Aid (provides legal aid to victims in civil law disputes), and the police (provides information for victims).
 The general victim support system mostly relies on the services of civil society organizations (CSOs).
 CSOs providing victim support services may apply to be included in a register of accredited providers maintained by the Ministry of Justice.
 The providers usually operate in a given region, and there is no single provider covering the entire country.
 A number of specialized CSO support providers, including those offering support to hate crime victims, work independently of the general victim support system.

 Most CSOs receive funding from several sources, including the municipality, state grants or European Union funds.
 Providers accredited by the Ministry of Justice can also receive state grants covering a fixed period and, as such, are subject to the Ministry's quality control procedures.
 Victims can also access a publicly available list of contact points, from which they can receive guidance and assistance in each regional capital.